kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0211 Applications for permits to foreign air carriers.md

 ### §211.10   Filing specifications.

-\(a\) Except as provided in paragraph (b) of this section, applicants shall follow the requirements in §302.3 of this chapter as to execution, number of copies, and formal specifications of papers.
+\(a\) Except as provided in paragraph (b) of this section, applicants shall follow the requirements in [[Volume 4/B Procedural regulations/0302 Rules of practice in proceedings.md#§302.3   Filing of documents.|§302.3]] of this chapter as to execution, number of copies, and formal specifications of papers.

 \(b\) Mexican air taxi operators filing applications for foreign air carrier permits authorizing charter flights across the Mexico-United States border with small aircraft (a maximum passenger capacity of 60 seats or less, or a maximum payload capacity of 18,000 pounds or less) shall file an original and two copies of the application.
 The application shall conform to the instruction document available from the Foreign Air Carrier Licensing Division, Office of International Aviation, Department of Transportation, 1200 New Jersey Avenue, SE., Washington, DC 20590.